KirilGeorgiev247/Design-patterns/Creational/Builder/README.md

 *pros*

-+ provides the director with an abstract interface for constructing the product.
++ provides the client with an abstract interface for constructing the product.

 + improves modularity by encapsulating the way a complex object is constructed and represented.
-(Like the other creational patterns, the Builder pattern encapsulates how objects get created)
+(Like other creational patterns, the Builder pattern encapsulates how objects get created)

 *cons*

-+ unlike creational patterns that construct products in one shot, the Builder pattern constructs the product step by step under the director's control.
-And you can't see already constructed parts.
++ unlike creational patterns that construct products in one shot, the Builder pattern constructs the product step by step under the client's control.
+And we can't be sure what parts have been already constructed.

 #Example 01#